-The Olympics: The Event and its Impact
+Staging the Games: The Olympics - The Event and its Impact

-Staff Contact: Richard Cashman CP7.5 S1 or S2 HPW2 L1 T1 Note/s: Excluded all HIST.
+Staff Contact: Richard Cashman CP7.5 S1 or S2 HPW2 L1 T1 X1 or X2 L2T2 for seven days over three separate weeks

-This subject, co-ordinated by the Director of the Centre for Olympic Studies, will focus on the Games, particularly since
+Note/s: Excluded all HIST.

-1984, as case studies to explore many Olympic-related issues involved in winning an Olympic bid and staging an Olympic Games.
+This subject, co-ordinated by the Director of the Centre for Olympic Studies, will focus on the Games, particularly since 1984, as case studies to explore many Olympic-related issues involved in winning an Olympic bid and staging an Olympic Games.
 Topics will include: architecture, community and social issues, athletic training and support, Australian identity, cost factors, design issues, drug policy, environment, housing, language, media, politics, security, sponsorship, tourism, transport and urban infrastructure.
 The subject will also consider the wider impact of the Games on a city and a country.